UltraRepo/builder/README.md

 **Problem:** Nearly all IDEs utilize remote, cloud based AI services.
 While remote services can be very useful for persistence across projects and as a team resource, often we desire the privacy, control, performance and financial freedoms that only a private AI infrastructure can provide.
 One huge problem: AI IDEs have poor memory, and a context window of 1MB is completely inadequate for most professional dev projects.

-**Solution:** AirVeo Builder for VS Code is designed to provide developers with local control over all elements of their dev environment.
-With a set of advanced coding tools, MCP Hub services and more, AirVeo Builder extends the capability, reliability, accuracy and context window of typical AI IDEs.
-By default, AirVeo Builder provides a platform that uses **local AI** via LMstudio or Docker AI Services (100% OpenAI Compatible) on your local machine.
+**Solution:** UltraRepo App Builder for VS Code is designed to provide developers with local control over all elements of their dev environment.
+With a set of advanced coding tools, MCP Hub services and more, UltraRepo App Builder extends the capability, reliability, accuracy and context window of typical AI IDEs.
+By default, UltraRepo App Builder provides a platform that uses **local AI** via LMstudio or Docker AI Services (100% OpenAI Compatible) on your local machine.
 You can use **remote AI** cloud services if you want -- just add your api key and AI services info (stored in VS Code Secrets).

 ## Overview of Rebranding and Building Scripts

-This document describes the complete process for transforming the KiloCode/UltraRepo VS Code extension into the AirVeo Builder-branded extension with refactored commands and custom branding.
+This document describes the complete process for transforming the KiloCode VS Code extension into the UltraRepo App Builder-branded extension with refactored commands and custom branding.

 ## Project structure (developer view)

 ```
-/Users/jetstart/dev/airveo-builder/
+/Users/jetstart/dev/ultrarepo/builder/
 ├── upstream/kilocode/                # Original KiloCode source (read-only/submodule)
 ├── build/kilocode/                   # Working build copy created by rebrand scripts (generated)
 ├── rebrand/                          # Rebrand source files, patches, and scripts (edit here)
-│   ├── assets/icons/                 # AirVeo Builder icon assets used during rebrand
+│   ├── assets/icons/                 # UltraRepo App Builder icon assets used during rebrand
 │   ├── webview-ui/                   # Optional React webview UI sources (built separately)
 │   └── scripts/                      # Automation scripts (build, rebrand, patch NLS)
 ├── .ultrarepo/archivenew/            # Archive of moved/experimental files (not packaged)